 Graham is frequently called upon to: (i) act for par and distressed investors in both "yield" and "loan to own" scenarios; (ii) act for large multinational debtor groups in the negotiation, documentation and implementation of complex and frequently hostile restructuring transactions; (iii) act for private equity and venture capital investors seeking to capitalise on restructuring opportunities and to protect and optimise existing investments; and (iv) provide advice and guidance for insolvency practitioners, particularly in connection with novel and ground-breaking issues arising from "COMI shifts" and pre-packaged administrations.

-Graham has gained extensive experience from playing key roles in some of the largest and most noteworthy market-leading restructurings of the last decade, including Intu, Lecta, Eitzen, Travelodge, Klöckner Pentaplast, MF Global, European Directories, Eurotunnel, Sea Containers and Japan Airlines.
-He is also known for his broad experience in the French market having been involved in the CGG, Vivarte, Latécoère, Akerys, Belvedere and other significant French restructurings.
+Graham has gained extensive experience from playing key roles in some of the largest and most noteworthy market-leading restructurings of the last decade, including Intu, Lecta, Europcar, Agrokor, Premier Oil, Travelodge, Klöckner Pentaplast, MF Global and European Directories.
+He is also known for his broad experience in the French market having been involved in CGG, Vivarte, Latécoère, Eurotunnel and other significant French restructurings.

 Graham is also recognised by The Legal 500 UK (2022) as a “Leading Individual” for ‘Corporate Restructuring & Insolvency' with clients describing him as “one of the most user-friendly senior restructuring lawyers in London” noting that he “offers very broad perspectives on the path through complex situations.”
 IFLR1000 (2022) recognises Graham as "Highly Regarded" in the area of ‘Restructuring and Insolvency'.

-Willkie's London Restructuring team is currently shortlisted for “Restructuring Team of the Year” for its work on Lecta at The British Legal Awards 2020 (results to be announced).
+Willkie's London Restructuring team was shortlisted for “Restructuring Team of the Year” for its work on Lecta at The British Legal Awards 2020.

 In 2016, he was selected by Global Restructuring Review among its "40 Under 40" list of the world's leading young restructuring lawyers.